BenediktSeidl/prpd_usb/README.md

 ```

 See [doc/grafana_dashboard.json](doc/grafana_dashboard.json) for a simple
 dashboard you can import into grafana.
+Please note that this dashboard shows
+the fields of `PR37Bi` if you use this tool with another model you will have to
+adapt the dashboard on your own.
+All fields should start with `prpd_usb_`.

 ## Updating